EvernodeXRPL/evernode-sdk/README.md

 HotPocket is the smart contract execution and consensus engine of Evernode.
 HotPocket smart contracts can be developed using any POSIX-compliant language/framework.
 You can also develop client applications that interact with HotPocket smart contracts using web sockets.
 Please go through following material to gain and understanding of HotPocket development.

-1. [HotPocket tutorial](hotpocket/tutorial.md) - Explains the journey of developing a HotPocket smart contract.
+1. [HotPocket basics tutorial](hotpocket/tutorial-basics.md) - Explains the journey of developing a HotPocket smart contract.

 ### HotPocket smart contract development